 - Be a graduate – please check the job descriptions for the minimum educational qualifications.

-- Be ready to undertake a full-time, graduate level work placement.
+- Be ready to undertake a full-time, graduate level work placement in the workplace.

 - You must register an account on our database to apply for any WAM placements - www.ahead.ie/wamworks

 - Applicants must submit their application for a WAM placement through the online account facility - please check the placement advertising webpages for the neccessary documentation to be uploaded for each placement;

 - Applicants who have successfully passed the initial screening process will be invited for interview;

 - Successful interview candidates will be shortlisted for positions;

 - Successful candidate will be offered a position;

 - A comprehensive needs assessment is conducted before candidate takes up a position.
 The offer of a placement is on the condition that a successful needs assessment is conducted and supports can be implemented by the employer. .